-Synopsis bry_pointer, 1(31) memory_size) at runtime from the program heap.
+Synopsis ry_pointer, (31) memory_size) at runtime from the program heap.
 Usage Common to clients and servers.
-Description The MEMALOC function allocates the specified number of bytes of memory from the program heap at runtime, and returns a pointer to the start of this memory block.
-MEMALOC is used to allocate space for dynamic structures.
-Parameters The parameters for MEM NALOC can be described as follows: memory_pointer This is an out parameter that contains a pointer to the allocated memory block. memory_size This is an in parameter that specifies in bytes the amount of memory that is to be allocated.
+Description from the program heap Illocates the specified number of bytes of memory at runtime, and returns a pointer to the start of this OC is used to allocate space for dynamic structures.
+Parameters The parameters for MEM ALOC can be described as follows: memory_pointer This is an $\operatorname{out}$ parameter that contains a pointer to the allocated memory block. memory_size This is an $in$ parameter that specifies in bytes the amount of memory that is to be allocated.
 Example The following is an exa program: mple of how to use MEMALOC in a client or server call memaloc (memory ptr init(sysnull()); req fixed bin(31) init(32); of 32 bytes of memory / block, size_of_memory_req); maloc') ^= completion_status_yes then return; Exceptions - cception is raised if there is not enough memory ne request.
-In this case, the pointer will contain a null See also "MEMFREE" on page 4 418.
+In this case, the pointer will contain a null See also "MEMFREE" on page 3 394.